ghga-de/datameta/docs/install_vscode.md

-# VS Code Docker Installation
+# Visual Studio Code / Docker Installation

-Install instruction when using the remote container feature of vscode
+Installation instructions for using the remote container feature of Visual Studio Code (vscode)

-The remote container feature allows to run the editors backend insight a docker container which is all setup for development.
+The remote container feature allows to run the editor's backend inside a docker container, which is readily set up for development.

 ## Quickstart

 Clone this repository:
 ```
 git clone https://github.com/ghga-de/datameta.git
 ```

 And open the created directory in vscode, for instance like that:
 ```
 code ./datameta
 ```

-Install the remote develoment extension:
+Install the remote development extension:
 - click on the extensions symbol in the side bar
 - search for `Remote Development` and install it